MICAHFANG/micah-theme/README.md

 `Operator mono lig` font is an awesome mono font for developers.

-You can see details in [kiliman/operator-mono-lig](https://github.com/kiliman/operator-mono-lig)
+sou can see details in [kiliman/operator-mono-lig](https://github.com/kiliman/operator-mono-lig)

 ## Screenshots